SamuelYvon/SamuelYvon/README.md

 ### Hello! :wave:

-I currently work as a software developer at Garda World.
-I was previously an embedded software developer working on the Microchip PIC platform.
+I currently work as a software developer at Garda World, where I do a bunch of things, mainly related to integrating artificial intelligence to embedded systems.

+I was previously an embedded software developer working on the Microchip PIC platform at M3 Solutions.

 I am mainly a systems developer; I do not touch web applications very often.

-When I get the choice, I prefer to work on linux with a combination of nvim and task specific tools, but I'll use whatever tools make the work easier.
+GNU/Linux user.

 I'm interested in a large amount of things.
 From my time in university, I got hooked on graph theory, low level programming and compilation of